 En Bas de Vauvry

 Molesme is a very generous ground plot, which does not fear drought.
-It is exposed East - Southeast, with a flatter topography of Piedmont.
+It is exposed East - Southeast.
 Its subsoil is composed of an oxfordian substratum of lithographic and oolitic limestone.
 Its soil is reddish brown calcareous, partly colluvial, with satisfactory hydric regime but with a possibility of seasonal karstic resurgence very localized in this plot.

-This beautiful plot of Rully Premier Cru belongs to the domain since 1952, on a surface of 1 hectare and 71 ares.
+This beautiful plot of Rully Premier Cru belongs to the domain since 1952, on a surface of 1 hectare.
 Montpalais was planted in Chardonnay by Jean-Baptiste’s father and grandfather in 1954.
 It is therefore a vine that is pruned in simple guyot.
-This plot never freezes, but is very prone to erosion because its slope is strong: it therefore requires special vigilance
+This plot never freezes, but is very prone to erosion because its slope is strong: it therefore requires special vigilance.

 And Jean-Baptiste Ponsot works several of the best-positioned parcels.